In This Article

 Roshini Raj, gastroenterologist, doctor of internal medicine, and founder of the probiotic-based skincare line Tula agrees.
-"Antibiotics are a class of drugs that are meant to kill infection-causing bacteria," says Raj, who explains antibiotics generally also kill off many healthy or good gut bacteria, which throws the digestive system off balance and allows an overgrowth of bad bacteria that may cause people to gain weight.
+"Antibiotics are a class of drugs that are meant to kill infection-causing bacteria," says Raj.
+According to Raj, antibiotics generally also kill off many healthy or good gut bacteria, which can throw the digestive system off balance and allow an overgrowth of bad bacteria that may cause people to gain weight.

-Bad gut bacteria produce chemical compounds, like propionic acid, which can induce cravings, hunger, and inflammation as well as increase the amount of energy it takes for your body to digest food, resulting in a feeling of sluggishness and fatigue.
+Bad gut bacteria can induce cravings, hunger, and inflammation as well as increase the amount of energy it takes for your body to digest food, potentially resulting in a feeling of sluggishness and fatigue among other symptoms.
 Raj also notes that "due to the lack of good bacteria, your body is more prone to bloating and bowel irregularity" as well.

 Always Take Probiotics While on Antibiotics

 "Antibiotics can affect natural organisms in the gut as well, causing some people to have fungal or yeast infections," explains Calapai.
 "Here is where probiotics come into play as a balancing agent to control normal intestinal flora.
 This is also why there is a common recommendation to take probiotics while you're taking oral antibiotics."